digitalbazaar/bedrock/README.md

 Linked Data-capabilities, securely integrated modules, and testing capabilities that make writing modular Web applications easy.

+When creating a Web app, you need a foundation on which to build.
+There are a lot of disparate technologies out there that can be brought together into a cohesive whole to make this happen.
+The trouble is in finding, vetting, testing, and combining these technologies -- all of which needs to happen before you can begin to make serious progress on your own project.

 Bedrock is an opinionated, but flexible framework.
 Bedrock modules emulate organizing principles and clear guidelines for developers to follow that help break down problems and reduce cognitive load.